mktour-org/ws-server/docs/socket-flow.md

 1. game-result-added
 ROLE-PUB: ADMIN|MODERATOR
 ROLE-SUB: ANYONE
 DESCRIPTION: Basically we would like the player to be able to say to us that game result was added.
-Probably this doesn't need serious action from the server.
-SERVER-RECEIVE: We surely want to set the `result` of game to the result we received by the `gameId`.
+SERVER-RECEIVE: We surely want to set the `result` of game to the result we received by the `gameId` in the database.
-CLIENT-PUB:
+CLIENT-PUB: Client sends the message with the form of the related event `game-result-added` to the needed topic.
 CLIENT-RECEIVE: We would like to find that game on a client's page, if it is there, and update it's result accordingly.

 2. game-result-changed

 This is meaning that we would like player to be able to change the result.

-Also ADMIN | MODERATOR.
+ROLE-PUB: ADMIN|MODERATOR
+ROLE-SUB: ANYONE
+DESCRIPTION: Basically we would like the player to be able to say to us that game result was changed.
+SERVER-RECEIVE: We surely want to set the `result` of game to the result we received by the `gameId`.
+CLIENT-PUB: Client sends the message with the form of the related event `game-result-added` to the needed topic.
+CLIENT-RECEIVE: We would like to find that game on a client's page, if it is there, and update it's result accordingly.

 3. game-result-aborted